CluelessCatBurger/wl_shimeji/README.md

 overlay will close immediately after start.

 Arguments:
-- `-s`  - path to the overlay socket file.
+- `-s`, `--socket-path`  - path to the overlay socket file.
-- `-c`  - path to the configuration directory.
+- `-cd`, `--configuration-root`  - path to the configuration root of the wl_shimeji (/home/kotb/.local/share/wl_shimeji by default)
 - `-cfd`, `--caller-fd` - paired unix socket fd used for communication.
 If closed and no other clients connected nor no mascots exists, overlay will close.
+- `-c`   - config file path.
-- `-p`  - path to the plugins directory.
+- `-pl`  - path to the plugins directory.
+- `-pr`  - path to the prototypes directory.
 - `-se` - summon everyone.
 If specified, overlay will summon all known mascots upon start.
 - `-v`, `--version`  - version of the overlay.
 - `--no-tablets` - disable wp_tablet_v2 wayland protocol support. (broken on kwin right now anyway)